-Before you start your application, please read all information on this page, including the full applicant guide available to download below.
+Applications are open 7 - 28 September.
+Before you start your application, please read all information on this page and download the full applicant guide below.

 - Who can apply for Grid?

 - How long do I need to complete Grid training?

 - How many times can I apply for Grid?

 - How many sub-specialties can I apply for?

 - What do I need to do before I apply?